May 29, 2025

 Keeping your hockey gear in top condition is essential for performance, safety, longevity, and ensuring some of it doesn't stink!

-Whether you play once a week or you train five times a week and play multiple matches, it's important to take care of regular hockey equipment maintenance to ensure your stick, shoes, and shin pads stay game-ready.
-We are ONE Sports Warehouse, and here is our guide to looking after and maintaining your gear.
+Whether you play once a week or you train five times a week and play multiple matches, it's important to regularly take care of your hockey equipment to ensure your stick, shoes, and shin pads stay game-ready.
+We are ONE Sports Warehouse, and here is our guide to looking after and maintaining your hockey gear.

 🏑 Stick Care: Protecting Your Most Vital Tool

-Your hockey stick can endure a decent amount of wear and tear, but correct maintenance can increase the lifespan of your stick significantly:
+Your hockey stick can endure a decent amount of wear and tear, but correct maintenance can increase the lifespan of your stick significantly.
+Here are some tips and tricks:

 • Inspect after each use for any damage